-Michaelmas Term Friday, Week 0 Dissertation information session for Part C and OMMS students followed by the release of proposed topics and dissertation guidance 12noon Friday, Week 3 Deadline for students to submit their ranked top 5 dissertation choices Week 5 Students and supervisors informed of the allocation Week 6/7/8 Initial supervision meeting with students Christmas Vacation Throughout Communication to supervisors who will be their second assessor.
+Michaelmas Term Friday, Week -2 Release of proposed topics and dissertation guidance Friday, Week 0 Dissertation information session for Part C and OMMS students 12noon Wednesday, Week 1 Deadline for students to submit their ranked top 5 dissertation choices Week 2 Students and supervisors informed of the allocation Weeks 3-8 1-2 initial supervision meetings with students Christmas Vacation Throughout Communication to supervisors who will be their second assessor.
 It might that this has yet to be confirmed, thus, these supervisors might receive communication in the weeks that follow.
-Hilary Term Weeks 1-8 3, potentially 4, further supervision meetings Weeks 7/8 Student oral presentations Trinity Term Friday, Week -1 Deadline to return supervisor logs to Academic Admin 12noon Monday, Week 1 Submission deadline Wednesday (normally), Week 1 Dissertations available for assessment Friday, Week 4 Deadline for assessments Weeks 5/6 Reconciliation between the first and second assessors
+Hilary Term Weeks 1-8 4-5 further supervision meetings Weeks 7/8 Student oral presentations Trinity Term Friday, Week -1 Deadline to return supervisor logs to Academic Admin 12noon Tuesday, Week 1 Submission deadline Wednesday (normally), Dissertations available for assessment Week 1 Friday, Week 4 Deadline for assessments Weeks 5/6 Reconciliation between the first and second assessors